Condition Your Body Before Training Muay Thai

 Deadlift

 In performing the deadlift, you must remember only to lift what you’re able to.
 Raising a heavy barbell may damage your limbs rather than strengthen them.
-You can add-on more additional weight as you advance.
-Do at minimum 50 deadlifts per day.
+You can add on more additional weight as you advance.
+Do a minimum of 50 deadlifts per day.

 Do Sit-Ups Or Crunches